Maryland, Probation Violation Defense Attorney

 There are a number of ways probation may be violated.
 Some of the common ways probation is violated include:

-One of the most common ways probation is violated is by failing to pay fines.
-When an individual is found guilty of a crime, the court may impose a fine as part of their punishment.
-This fine is usually paid over a set period of time.
+One of the most common ways probation is violated is by failing to pay fines and costs.
+When an individual is found guilty of a crime, the court may impose a fine and court costs as part of their punishment.
+This fine and costs are usually paid over a set period of time.
 If the individual fails to make the required payments on time, they may be accused of violating their probation.

 2. Failure to Appear for a Court Date